My shining athletic moment was when my high school yearbook mislabelled me as the student who won the city-wide cross country meet.

 These are the places on campus to "pump some iron" (what I heard someone say once in a 90s teen movie).

 - UBC Bodyworks Fitness Centre: Designed and run by the School of Kinesiology.
-Come visit for only $3 Monday to Friday from 1:00 pm to 4:00 pm.
+Come visit for only $3 (with your UBCcard), Monday to Friday from 1:00 pm to 4:00 pm.

 Swimming is one of the best disciplines to win lots and lots of Olympic medals, so start practicing now.
 Or, just do it because it’s fun and good for you.